Yaksham/InvestInSight/README.md

-# Finance
+# InvestInSight
-A site to "buy" and "sell" stocks, built with Flask and SQLite for user data.

-Users can create an account, look up stock prices, and buy/sell stocks.
-They can see the current portfolio of their stocks and also the history of their transactions.
+(Flask, Python, Javascript, API, SQLite)
+InvestInSight is a web-based stock trading simulation application that allows users to trade stocks, track portfolios, and view real-time stock prices.
+• Developed a Flask Web Application to buy, sell and manage (mock) stocks.
+• Retrieved stocks using the IEX API.
+• Implemented user accounts to manage portfolio and history.
+• Enacted trade history page allowing users to quickly track their transactions.

 ## Requirements
 The site uses IEX’s API to fetch stock data and thus you need an API key from https://iexcloud.io/